aidos-lab/shape-synthesis-v2/README.md

 # Shape Synthesis

-Reimplementation of the previous code base.
+Example implementation of the shape synthesis paper using the mnist dataset.

 # Installation